Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Energy estimates

 In this section, we will control $\norm{v}_{E^s(T)}$ for \eqref{eq:5mkdv3} by $\norm{v_0}_{H^s}$ and $\norm{v}_{F^s(T)}$.
 Let us define, for $k \ge 1$, $\psi(n):=n\chi'(n)$ and $\psi_k(n) = \psi(2^{-k}n)$, where $\chi$ is defined in \eqref{eq:cut-off1} and $'$ denote the derivative.
 Then, we have from the simple observation and the definition of $\chi_k$ that

-\begin{remark} The reason why we define another cut-off function $\psi_k$ is to use the second-order Taylor's theorem for the commutator estimates (see Lemma \ref{lem:commutator1}).
-But, for the other estimates, it does not need to distinguish between $\psi_k$ and $\chi_k$, since both play a role of frequency support in the other estimates. \end{remark}
+\begin{remark} The use of another cut-off function $\psi_k$ is for the second-order Taylor's theorem in the commutator estimates (see Lemma \ref{lem:commutator1}).
+We, however, do not distinguish between $\psi_k$ and $\chi_k$ in the other estimates, since both multiplier simply play a role of frequency support in the other estimates. \end{remark}

 Recall \eqref{eq:5mkdv3} by slightly modifying from the symmetry of $n_1$ and $n_2$.
 Then we have